ccamel/awesome-ccamel/README.md

 - [David-Kunz/derive-type](https://github.com/David-Kunz/derive-type) - Derive types dynamically by running tests to capture value combinations
 - [DavidAnson/markdownlint-cli2-action](https://github.com/DavidAnson/markdownlint-cli2-action) - A GitHub Action to run the markdownlint-cli2 tool for linting Markdown/CommonMark files with the markdownlint library
 - [DemocracyEarth/self](https://github.com/DemocracyEarth/self) - 🦉 Cryptgraphic peer authentication.
+- [DietrichGebert/ponytail](https://github.com/DietrichGebert/ponytail) - Makes your AI agent think like the laziest senior dev in the room.
+The best code is the code you never wrote.
 - [Ealab-collab/reactive-json](https://github.com/Ealab-collab/reactive-json) - Build web apps with JSON or YAML!
 - [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
 - [FezVrasta/react-resize-aware](https://github.com/FezVrasta/react-resize-aware) - ⇲👁 A simple React Hook which allows to listen the resize event of any target element when it changes sizes